Leet: Haxor and suxxor (suxorz)

 Haxor, and derivations thereof, is leet for "hacker", and it is one of the most commonplace examples of the use of the -xor suffix.
 Suxxor (pronounced suck-zor) is a derogatory term which originated in warez culture and is currently used in multi-user environments such as multiplayer video games and instant messaging; it, like haxor, is one of the early leet words to use the -xor suffix.
 Suxxor is a modified version of "sucks" (the phrase "to suck"), and the meaning is the same as the English slang.
 Suxxor can be mistaken with Succer/Succker if used in the wrong context.
 Its negative definition essentially makes it the opposite of roxxor, and both can be used as a verb or a noun.
 The letters ck are often replaced with the Greek Χ (chi) in other words as well.

 n00b

-Within leet, the term n00b, and derivations thereof, is used extensively.
-The word means and derives from newbie (as in new and inexperienced or uninformed), and is used as a means of segregating them as less than the "elite," or even "normal," members of a group.
+Within leet, the term n00b (and derivations thereof) is used extensively.
+The term is derived from newbie (as in new and inexperienced, or uninformed), and is used to differentiate "n00bs" from the "elite" (or even "normal") members of a group.